PokeManiac692/learn-typescript/m08-organize-code-using-typescript-namespaces/includes/7-knowledge-check.md

 What happens when you add code to a namespace?

-(x)Declarations are removed from the global namespace.{{Namespaces remove declarations form the global namespace, providing a context for names and helping to reduce naming collisions.}}
+(**X**)Declarations are removed from the global namespace.{{Namespaces remove declarations form the global namespace, providing a context for names and helping to reduce naming collisions.}}

 ()Declarations removed from the global namespace only if the namespace is in a separate file.{{Namespaces don’t have to be in separate files to be removed from the global namespace.}}